A list of characters from Titan Quest. Note that multiclass characters won't be listed here.

 VvisssllisssHigh Priest of the Serpentoids, he leads his servants in the battle for the control of Atlantis and tries to summon Tiamat into the city.

-- The Reptilians: In spite of the fantasy setting, we still have a whole race of reptilia humanoids who's secretly conspiring in a mysterious city and want to summon their Lady Tiamat in the world of men to subdue them.
+- Reptilian Conspiracy: He leads a race of Snake People who are secretly conspiring in a mysterious city and want to summon their Lady Tiamat in the world of men to subdue them.
 They also have agents who are willing to hire humans, though they're open about it.

 - Sinister Minister: He's the high priest of Tiamat, a monstrous dragon Goddess who'll bring death and destruction to earth.